solidi/writing/39-interview-well-for-your-next-incredible-engineering-role.md

 Here are the core concepts of interviewing.
 By embracing these, the odds of achieving results may increase.

 **Interviewing is an unpredictable system.** Interviewing is more than just self-preparation; it is a natural system of factors that will be beyond your control: timing, luck, relative candidates, budget changes, and the need for the position.
 Focus on what you can control by increasing proficiency signals.
-When "no's" are delivered, it wasn't meant to be.
+When "no" is delivered, it wasn't meant to be.
 Keep going!
-Naturally, there will be lots of “no’s” before the first “yes!”
+Naturally, there will be lots of rejections before the first “yes!”

 **Learning and reflecting reduce luck factors.** For every interview, reflect on performing better.
 Was there a question that you did not have an answer to?
 Was there a [problematic technical challenge](https://medium.com/free-code-camp/how-to-organize-your-thoughts-on-the-whiteboard-and-crush-your-technical-interview-b668de4e6941) you couldn’t build a solution to your liking?
 Review the questions and answers given after every conversation, then rework it by seeking better details. *The goal is to have answers at the tip of your tongue!*